TAAL-GmbH/taal-client/README.md

 ### Transaction history

 Information about transactions which have been made through TaalClient are stored in a local database.
 This information includes ID, data size and timestamp.
-The history of all these transactions can be viewed on the `History` page of the console or by sendinga request against the appliaction e.g. using a curl command
+The history of all these transactions can be viewed on the `History` page of the console or by sending a request against the application e.g. using a curl command

 ```
 curl http://localhost:9500/api/v1/transactions/